 To prepare this recipe you will need:

 You will also need a pot, cheesecloth, measuring cup, and a jar (if infusing the oil via the slow/cold method).

 Step One: Infuse oil

 Infusing oil may sound fancy, but it is nothing more than letting herbs sit in oil for a time.
 Anyone can do that!

 The best way to infuse oil and keep as much of the herbal goodness intact is to place herbs in a jar, cover with oil, cap, and allow to sit for about 10 days.

-A quicker method, which is still good, but does reduce the potency of the herbs a little (due to the heat) is to place the herbs and oil in a heavy saucepan and warm over the lowest possible heat setting for 30 minutes.
+A quicker method, which is still good, but does reduce the potency of the herbs a little (due to the heat) is to place the herbs and oil in the top of a double boiler and warm over the low heat for 30 minutes.